-Mechanical Engineering Department
+Mechanical Engineering Technology

-4301 Industrial Organization and Management (A) 2-3-3 A review of industrial management principles, problems, and practices as viewed from the the policy-making level.
+4301 Industrial Organization and Management (A)

+A review of industrial management principles, problems, and practices as viewed from the policy making level.
 An overview of modern management principles; organization structure; operational planning, organization, and control; managerial functions; and related subjects.

-4302 Industrial Supervision I - Principles and Practices(W) 2-3-3 A functional analysis of the industrial supervisor's job.
+4302 Industrial Supervision I-Principles and Practices (W) A functional analysis of the industrial supervisor's job.
 Problems in dealing with employees, machines, and processes.
-A review of supervisory management principles, functions, and their application at the front-line supervisory level.
+A review of supervisory management principles, functions, and their application at the front-line

-4303 Industrial Supervision II - Labor Relations (W) 2-3-3 Principles and practices of recruiting, selecting, developing compensating, and utilizing manpower resources at the front-line supervisory level.
+4303 Industrial Supervision II-Labor Relations (W) Principles and practices of recruiting, selectin, developing compensating, and utilizing manpower resources at the front-line supervisory level.
 Collective bargaining agreements and applications at the working level in the management process.

-4304 Industrial Supervision III - Safety and Environment (A) 2-3-3 The industrial supervisor's role in safety management.
+4304 Industrial Supervision III-Safety and Environment (A)

+The industrial supervior's role in safety management.
 Problems of the front-line supervisor in handling safety and accident control.
 Review of O.S.H.A.
 Activities and environmental protection movements as related to the industrial environment.